Assessment and Program Review

 How

 The faculty developed rubrics for assessing the college learning outcomes.
 Links to the current five College Learning Outcomes and associated rubrics are below.
-Once data is collected it is documented in SPOL and can be used as part of our institutional and program reviews.
+Once collected can be used as part of our institutional and program reviews.

 What